Title

 Buried: Evergreen Cemetery, Morristown, New Jersey

-Theodore F. Randolph On a nice Sunday in June of 2002, Debbie and I took a drive out to Morristown.
+Theodore_Randolph.jpg On a nice Sunday in June of 2002, Debbie and I took a drive out to Morristown.
 We visited The Ford Mansion which General Washington used as his headquarters when the Continental Army spent winters here, once in 1777 and the brutal winter of 1779-1780.
-Washington liked using the mansion as his headquarters and I am told, he liked the widow Ford too.
+Washington liked using the mansion as his Randolph_grave.jpgheadquarters and I am told, he liked the widow Ford too.
 The tour was very interesting if you are ever in the neighborhood.
 Also while in Morristown, we visited Evergreen Cemetery and photographed two more dead governors to add to my collection.
 Both were Democrats, which is strange, since I didn't think they allowed Democrats in Morris County.
 Maybe they only allow dead ones because they can't vote.
-Of course you have to be careful with that since in Hudson County, the dead have been known to vote (more that once.)
+Of course you have to be careful with that since in Hudson County, the dead have been known to vote (more than once.)

-He was governor (1869-72) after the Civil War when Ulysses S. Grant was president.
+Randolph was governor (1869-72) after the Civil War when Ulysses S. Grant was president.
 You can also see that he is very fashionable, sporting those sideburns that General Ambrose Burnside made so popular.
-Randolph was the first of 7 consecutive democrat governors of New Jersey (Werts was the 7th).
+Randolph was the first of seven consecutive democrat governors of New Jersey (Werts was the 7th).
 Somewhat odd since the country was mostly Republican during the post-Civil War period.
 After growing up in New Brunswick, Randolph moved to Vicksburg, Mississippi.
 He returned to New Jersey in 1852 - living in Jersey City.
 He was one of those railroad tycoon guys.

 In 1859, he was elected to the State Assembly and then the State Senate in 1862.
 Randolph (representing Jersey City), along with another future governor Joseph Bedle, were members of the Democratic Convention of 1864 which met in Chicago and nominated George B. McClellan (future New Jersey governor) and George H. Pendleton of Ohio as president and vice-president.
 They lost badly to Abraham Lincoln in the general election (of course, New Jersey was one of only three states that McClellan carried).

 After serving one term as governor, he was elected to the U.S. Senate for a term (1875-1881) in the 46th Congress.
 He did become chairman of the Committee on Military Affairs.
 Randolph also invented a stitching machine and a steam typewriter.
-He died in Morristown less then three years after leaving the Senate.
+He died in Morristown less than three years after leaving the Senate.

 TOP of PAGE